Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: A Design Space of Online Multi-level Governance

-This dimension measures the extent to which units in the middle level can operate independently, or whether they have a relationship of accountability to another level that constrains their autonomy.
-The dimension maps directly to a central concern of scholars of polycentricity and federalism: the degree of freedom from control by the other levels of jurisdiction \cite{loughlin2013routledge}.
+This dimension measures the extent to which middle-level units can operate independently or have accountability to another level that constrains their autonomy.
+It maps directly to a central concern of polycentricity and federalism scholars: the degree of freedom from control by other jurisdiction levels \citep{loughlin2013routledge}.
 Many platforms have middle levels that possess moderately high autonomy.
-For example, moderators of subreddits can independently make a vast majority of moderation decisions, like determining topic, writing rules, removing posts, and selecting leadership.
-A deeper manifestation of autonomy is in the powers top levels grant to middle-level units \emph{and} don't exercise themselves.
-For example, while platforms generally reserve the exclusive right to blanket-ban users who violate their terms, they typically delegate to middle level units the right to ban users from specific units.

-As it turns out, this reluctance by central governance to exert its powers often builds up expectations that top-level agents will be hands off.
-As a result, when the top level asserts its power, as has happened on Zoom,\footnote{\url{https://www.insidehighered.com/news/2020/09/25/zoom-refuses-stream-university-event-featuring-member-terrorist-organization}} Slack,\footnote{\url{https://www.theverge.com/2018/12/20/18150129/slack-iran-deactivated-sanctions-license-cuba-crimea}} and Reddit \cite{shen2019discourse}, middle-level administrators may perceive it as an overreach by top-level governance and a breach of their trust.
+For example, moderators of subreddits independently make a vast majority of subreddit-related decisions; they are not closely monitored by Reddit administrators.

 As \citet{marshall2015polycentricity} notes, \textit{de facto} autonomy may matter as much as formal autonomy.
-While platforms may devolve certain responsibilities to middle-level units, they may still employ governing-at-a-distance strategies as a way of exercising greater control over outcomes, for example, by imposing reporting and compliance requirements \cite{marshall2015polycentricity,gruby2014multi,carlisle2019polycentric}.
-In some cases, this assertion of power is restricted technically, such as in the case of WhatsApp, where end-to-end encryption limits what can be exercised from above.
+While platforms may promise greater autonomy to middle-level units, they may still employ governing-at-a-distance strategies to exercise greater control over outcomes, for example, by imposing reporting and compliance requirements \citep{marshall2015polycentricity,carlisle2019polycentric}.
+Another strategy is through the threat of sanctions.
+Middle levels have less autonomy when they are held to account by platform operators who can ban middle-level units that do not adhere to platform policies.\footnote{\url{https://www.facebook.com/policies/pages_groups_events/}} In some cases, technical affordances restrict this assertion of power.
+For example, in the case of WhatsApp, end-to-end encryption limits platform visibility into the actions of middle-level administrators.

-With greater autonomy from levels above, units are more likely to operate without fear of being sanctioned.
-For example, Twitter blocklists were not very accountable to the centralized Twitter level because they were hosted on an external server and were not reviewed by the Twitter moderation team.
-In contrast, Facebook Groups are accountable to Facebook operators because operators can ban Groups that do not adhere to Facebook Policies.\footnote{\url{https://www.facebook.com/policies/pages_groups_events/}} Still, even within platforms that monitor, report, and enforce explicitly forbidden actions, middle levels like Facebook Groups and Reddit subreddits retain substantial autonomy to determine their own affairs.